Life insurance after a death: trust status decides days or months

 What if the policyholder forgot to name a beneficiary?

-What about workplace pension death benefits – are they different?
+What about workplace pension death benefits?

-Yes.
 Workplace pension death benefits work differently from life insurance.
 Pension scheme trustees hold discretionary powers to decide who receives the death lump sum, guided by (but not bound by) the member’s nomination form.
 For a full explanation, see our guide to what happens to a pension when someone dies.

 While you are reviewing finances after a bereavement, it is also worth checking whether the surviving family is entitled to Bereavement Support Payment – a tax-free benefit for surviving spouses and civil partners worth up to £9,800.